-The Committee will deliver the report and recommendations to President Hanlon and his senior leadership team.
+The Committee will prepare its recommendations and report and present them to President Hanlon and his senior leadership team.

 Phase 5: Board Submission, January

-President Hanlon and his senior leadership team will present recommendations to the Board of Trustees at its November meeting and request an endorsement of the proposed plan of action.
+President Hanlon and his senior leadership team will present recommendations to the Board of Trustees in January request an endorsement of the proposed plan of action.
 The committee will release its final report.